tonethar/IGME-330-Master/notes/HW-wc-3.md

 ## III.
 Screen Shot of completed version

-- Note the HTML for the 3 components below
+- Most of the app functionality has been broken out into 3 components, and the final version allows us to add multiple `<sw-card>` instances to the page
-- The final version allows us to add multiple `<sw-card>` instances to the page
+- Note the HTML below that shows 3 components

 ```html
 <body>